Óscar Villarreal (baseball): Kansas City Royals

 On December 17, 2008, he signed a minor league contract with the Kansas City Royals.
-On January 28, 2009 Villarreal was released by the Royals.
+On January 28, 2009, Villarreal was released by the Royals.

 Philadelphia Phillies

-After missing all of 2009 due to Tommy John surgery, he signed on February 4, 2010 a Minor League contract with the Philadelphia Phillies.
-He played for their AAA team, the Lehigh Valley IronPigs.
+After missing all of 2009 due to Tommy John surgery, Villarreal signed a minor league contract with the Philadelphia Phillies on February 4, 2010.
+He played for their Triple-A affiliate, the Lehigh Valley IronPigs.

 Los Angeles Dodgers

-On November 23, 2010 he signed a minor league contract with the Los Angeles Dodgers, that included an invitation to spring training.
-He began the season in AAA with the Albuquerque Isotopes but on April 11, he was loaned to the Sultanes de Monterrey of the Mexican League.
+On November 23, 2010, he signed a minor league contract with the Los Angeles Dodgers, that included an invitation to spring training.
+He began the season in Triple-A with the Albuquerque Isotopes but on April 11, he was loaned to the Sultanes de Monterrey of the Mexican League.

 Baltimore Orioles

-Oscar signed a minor league contract with the Baltimore Orioles organization for the 2012 season.
+On January 20, 2012, Villarreal signed a minor league contract with the Baltimore Orioles organization.
+He made 37 appearances (two starts) for the Triple-A Norfolk Tides, compiling a 3-4 record and 2.88 ERA with 49 strikeouts and one save across 68 2/3 innings pitched.
+Villarreal elected free agency following the season on November 2.

 Boston Red Sox

-Late in 2012, he signed a minor league contract with the Boston Red Sox with spring training invitation and was assigned to AAA Pawtucket.
-He posted a 4-2 record and a 4.44 ERA in 14 relief appearances for the PawSox before being released on June 6, 2013.
+On November 29, 2012, Villarreal signed a minor league contract with the Boston Red Sox with spring training invitation and was assigned to the Triple-A Pawtucket Red Sox.
+He posted a 4–2 record and a 4.44 ERA in 14 relief appearances for the PawSox before being released on June 6, 2013.